oils-for-unix/blog-code/catbrain/doc/fast-impl.md

   - so in that case you can memcpy
   - and maybe you can cache on disk, not sure if that's safe

+### Things We Learned

+- to be fork friendly
+  - mark and sweep collector should have separate bits
+- Copying Cheney GC requires length in header; mark and sweep does no
+- Cheney seemed to require more rooting
+  - because allocation can happen anywhere
+- you can use our trick of having a **manual** collection point in the interpreter loop

 ### Does catbrain have an AST?

 - In addition to the CST / "token tree"